CMMC 2.0 Compliance: Newly Updated Timeline for Defense Contractors, Subs, and Suppliers

 The Cybersecurity Maturity Model Certification (CMMC) 2.0 Proposed Rule continues its progress through the methodical federal rulemaking process.
 The milestones below are taken from recent federal updates.

-• October 25, 2024.
-The approved CMMC 2.0 Final Rule is expected to be published in the Federal Register.
+- October 15, 2024.
+The approved CMMC 2.0 Final Rule was published in the Federal Register, 10 days earlier than anticipated by the DoD.

-• December 24, 2024.
-CMMC 2.0 will take effect 60 days after publication in the Federal Register.
+- December 14, 2024.
+CMMC 2.0 takes effect 60 days after publication in the Federal Register.
 In addition, it will be incorporated into the Code of Federal Regulations (32 CFR 170).

 Earlier in this timeline, the DoD adopted a three-year phased approach to CMMC 2.0 implementation, and that has not changed.
 The date has shifted, however, and the three-year implementation period now covers 2025, 2026, and 2027, with final compliance required by 2028.